twneale/corenlp-zmq/README.rst

         supervisord -c supervisor/supervisor.conf

 That's it!
 You can now send JSON requests of the form show below to port 5559 via on the host OS and recieve the CoreNLP output XML, or a Java traceback if an error occurs.
+Note that the Scala server first has to boostrap itself, which can take several minutes before it will respond to requests.
+If you want to skip that process next time, you can run "docker ps" to get the container id, that "docker commit [id]" to save the container once the boostrapping in finished.

   .. code-block: javascript